The S.S. Moyie of Kootenay Lake

 A Famous Ship

 Kaslo, British Columbia, is the home of the oldest intact passenger-carrying sternwheel steamer in the world.
 The S.S.
 Moyie was built at Nelson shipyard in the summer and fall of 1898, and launched on 22 October.
 After 59 years of service on Kootenay Lake the S.S.
 Moyie was retired in 1957 by the Canadian Pacific Lake and River Service.
 At high water the following spring she was sold for a dollar, towed to Kaslo and brought ashore.
 That same year the Kootenay Lake Historical Society was established and became her custodian.
 The S.S.
-Moyie is a National Historic Site of Canada, and a British Columbia Historic Landmark.
+Moyie is a National Historic Site of Canada, and on the BC Register of Historic Places.

 Steam Power in the B.C.
 Interior